incrowdio/incrowd/README.md

 ### Setup MySQL

-inCrowd uses MySQL as the database to store users, posts, etc. It is generally easier to not put MySQL into its own Docker container, so we'll install that first.
+inCrowd uses MySQL as the database to store users, posts, etc. We'll use the EasyMySQL container for development purposes.
+We're doing to start the container with a root password, create the incrowd database, create an incrowd user with password 'incrowd, and finally mount a directory we've created on our system into the container to save the database (so you don't need to start from scratch every time).

+        docker run --name mysql -e MYSQL_ROOT_PASSWORD=password \
+            -e MYSQL_DATABASE=incrowd \
+            -e MYSQL_USER=incrowd \
+            -e MYSQL_PASSWORD=incrowd \
+            -v /home/josh/mysql:/var/lib/mysql \
+            -d mysql:5.7

+#### Alternative: Run on Linux

+Sometimes it's easier to run MySQL outside of Docker.

         sudo apt-get -y update